The 3 P’s for Identifying Anxiety

 If you have answered yes to some or all of the above symptoms, and you understand what the 3 P’s look like for you, it is quite possible that you experience anxiety.

 Let’s be clear, though.
-This does not mean that you have a diagnosed anxiety disorder.
+This does not mean that you have a diagnosed disorder.
 Because there are different types of anxiety disorders, and criteria that need to be met.
-Again, anxiety can come up at different times of your life, so you may answer ‘no’ to the ‘do i have anxiety’ question now.
+Again, it can come up at different times of your life, so you may answer ‘no’ to the ‘do I have anxiety’ question now.
 However, this may change in future.

 We have put together some blogs for you to read through about some common anxiety disorders.